 Visit Sylva’s historic Jackson County Courthouse, one of the most photographed buildings in North Carolina.
 The stunning building is home to a 26,000-square-foot library, and also houses the Jackson County Genealogical Society’s office and reference library, as well as the Jackson County Historical Association’s museum.

 Head to Dillsboro to explore the shops of the area’s incredibly talented pottery artisans.
-Tree House Pottery and Riverwood Pottery are great stops while in town to view the beautiful creations, and talk with the owners and crafters.
+Dogwood Crafters is a great way view and purchase the creations of over 100 artists.
 Find a full list of potters and crafters to visit along the way here.
 A trip to North Carolina isn’t complete without some satisfying BBQ, and Haywood Smokehouse in Dillsboro serves up quality meats, comfort food sides and house-made sauces that are sure to make your mouth water.
-Other delicious options include Foragers Canteen, Kostas Family Restaurant and The Well House.
+Other delicious options include Foragers Canteen, Kostas Express Restaurant, and The Well House.
 Visitors can find additional dining options here.

 If you’re in the museum mood, ecological, artistic and environmental marvel, the Jackson County Green Energy Park, is a fantastic option.
-Situated on an old landfill that now harnesses the methane to create energy, the Green Energy Park uses that renewable energy as fuel for glassblowing studios, blacksmith forges and pottery kilns – one of the only art studios powered by renewable energy in the world.
+Situated on an old landfill that now harnesses the methane to create energy, the Green Energy Park uses that renewable energy as fuel for glassblowing studios, blacksmith forges and pottery kilns and is the only art studios powered by renewable energy in the world.
 They also have a beautiful art gallery that hosts the exceptional pieces by artists that work at the Green Energy Park.
-If you’re interested in taking one of their excellent classes, be sure to check their schedule online and call their office to register.
+If you’re interested in taking one of their excellent classes or a tour, be sure to check their schedule online and call their office to register.